BU-ISCIII/relecov-tools/README.md

 > THIS REPO IS IN ACTIVE DEVELOPMENT.

-relecov-tools is a set of helper tools for the assembly of the different elements in the RELECOV platform (Spanish Network for genomic surveillance of SARS-Cov-2) as data download, processing, validation and upload to publica databases, as well as analysis runs and database storage.
+relecov-tools is a set of helper tools for the assembly of the different elements in the RELECOV platform (Spanish Network for genomic surveillance of SARS-Cov-2) as data download, processing, validation and upload to public databases, as well as analysis runs and database storage.

 ## Table of contents